 Honeybees are important pollinators.
 By introducing British honeybees to M&S Select Farms, we’re supporting local British honey production and our Select Farms to pollinate their crops.
 Our work with honeybees is only part of the story.

 Experienced beekeeper David Wainwright has been producing top-quality honey for M&S for more than 10 years.
-After visiting the M&S Select Farms back in February, David and his teams placed their cedarwood beehives – many of which date back to the Thirties – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
-“The farms grow crops that benefit from the bees,” says David, “such as courgettes, apples, berries, beans and more.
-The farmers will get a higher yield and better quality, since the plants will have been properly pollinated”.
+After visiting the M&S Select Farms, David and his teams placed their cedarwood beehives – many of which date back to the 1930s – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
+“The farms grow crops that benefit from the bees, including courgettes, apples, berries, beans and more.
+The farmers get a higher yield and better quality, since the plants will have been properly pollinated,” says David.

 Each hive has ‘scout’ bees that find the best sources of nectar and pollen from which to forage.
 Because the farms are so diverse, these could range from dandelions to apple and pear orchards, bluebell woods, sycamore and hawthorn trees, cherries and gooseberries, blackcurrants and beans – all of which will give each honey its own distinct flavour profile.
 The bees gather their nectar and bring it back to the hives and start filling honeycombs.
 In the evening, they use their wings to fan the nectar, evaporating moisture and concentrating the liquid to make honey.

 Honeybees and bumblebees may seem like the same thing, yet honeybees are in fact domesticated in the UK and usually managed by an expert beekeeper, such as David Wainwright.
 Bumblebees on the other hand are wild.
 David says, "You can also usually tell them apart because bumblebees are big, round and furry, but honeybees are smaller, slimmer and much less hairy."